syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when number is less than one.
+'#NUM!'-occurs when number is less than one.

-#VALUE!-occurs when absolute value of number is less than one.
+'#VALUE!'-occurs when absolute value of number is less than one.

 #### Trunc